 Clifton Hill House

-Clifton Hill House was built around 1747 as a Palladian inspiration for Bristol merchant and ship owner, Paul Fisher.
-This fine house was once the home of Victorian writer John Addington Symonds.
+Clifton Hill House carries all the hallmarks of Georgian Clifton, with its honey-coloured stone, elegant reception rooms and rambling gardens.
+More a mansion than a house, it was built around 1747 in the grand Palladian style for Bristol merchant Paul Fisher and was later the home of Victorian writer John Addington Symonds.